vitalibo/norma/docs/reference.md

 Column('ipv6')
 ```

-Use below transformation matrix to coerce other types to `ipv6`:
+Use the table below to coerce other types to `ipv6`:

 | Input                                                 | Type                                          | Output                             | Error          | Reason                            |
 |-------------------------------------------------------|-----------------------------------------------|------------------------------------|----------------|-----------------------------------|